A record store recently opened up not far from my house. It had been years since I’d been to one, so I made a point to check it out.

 “Hang on, so…” Micky looked down at his body.
 “Am I… real?
 Do I even exist?
 Wha—whaa!?”
-Micky bit his nails and had a pained look on his face.
+Micky bit his nails as a pained look overcame his face.

 “Of course you exist; you’re The Monkees!”
-Jenny said.
+Jenny pointed out.

 “Petah,” Davy said, getting mad, “Now, look, man, you brought us ’ere, so you better get us out, or I’ll—”

 “No, Davy!”
 Mike said, holding the little Englishman back.
 “Don’t make him angry!
-You don’t know what he’ll do to you!”
+You don’t know what he’ll do!”

 Jenny and the other three Monkees backed away from Peter.

-“No!
-Please, don’t!”
+“Oh no, don’t!”
 Peter pleaded.
 “I would never hurt you!
-I just want us to be happy!
-Like we used to be!”
+I just want us to be happy—like we used to be!”

 They all stood in silence, Peter on one side of the pad, and everyone else on the other.

-“Please don’t do be like that,” Peter sobbed.
-“We used to be so happy.
-We were a family.”
+“Please don’t be like that,” Peter said.
+“We used to be so happy; we were a family.”